 For more information about his current and previous work, please go to the Research section of this site.

 Andrew has worked on many science outreach and public engagement projects including founding and organising Skeptics in the Pub in Cambridge, which holds monthly talks by various speakers with the aim of highlighting the application of critical thinking and scientific method.
 Notable speakers include popular non-fiction author Simon Singh, statistician David Speigelhalter and historian Christopher Andrew.

-In 2010, he was nominated for a Society of Biology Science Communication award by the MRC and was successful in his application for a Catalyst Award from UnLtd and the HEFCE for Social Entrepreneurship to help fund his work.
-Then in 2012 his project received further funding from a Wellcome Trust People Award to fund a range of podcasts that support his events.
+Hisn public engagment work has been supported by several organisation including the MRC and was successful in his application for a Catalyst Award from UnLtd and the HEFCE for Social Entrepreneurship to help fund his work.
+His project received further funding from a Wellcome Trust People Award to fund a range of podcasts that support his events.

 Andrew has been a guest on the The Naked Scientists Q&A radio show as Dr Andy, answering the public's questions on science.
 He produced and hosted a local radio show on CamFM on Sunday evenings that covered the science behind movies, books and TV shows.
 In 2014 it became a live show at the Cambridge Science Centre as part of the Festival of Ideas.
 He has also been involved in current news having been interviewed by BBC Radio 5 Live's 5 Live Drive and BBC Cambridgeshire on topical science stories.